weisongwen/AAE4203-S12526/Lab1/Readme.md

 ### 3. Install MATLAB Dependencies

-Ensure you have MATLAB installed with the matRTKLIB toolbox.
+Ensure you have [MATLAB](https://www.mathworks.com/products/matlab.html) installed for rinex2csv convertion.
 Add the matRTKLIB directory to your MATLAB path.

 ### 4. Install RTKLIB